countzero/windows_llama.cpp/README.md

 ### Count prompt tokens

-You can easily count the tokens of a specific text input for a specific model by using the [.\examples\count_tokens.ps1](./examples/count_tokens.ps1) script:
+You can easily count the tokens of a prompt for a specific model by using the [.\examples\count_tokens.ps1](./examples/count_tokens.ps1) script:

 ```PowerShell
  .\examples\count_tokens.ps1 `